How is Cider Made? Q&As for New Home Brewers

 What can go wrong when fermenting cider?
 What if your batch is “bad”?
 Is it toxic then?

 It turns out the main issues you’ll face with homebrew is soured or vinegared batches.
-This happens if the brew isn’t maintained in anaerobic (oxygen-free) conditions) or if you get the wrong type of bacteria or yeast into your brew.
-What can happen is you end up with mold or “bad yeast” (yeast candida or other wild yeast species) which may wreck the batch.
-That said, this is why brewers either pasteurize the brew or use enzymes that halt the growth of any preexisting yeast on the apples.
-It’s also why it’s important to sterilize all of the tools through the brewing process.
+This happens if the brew isn’t maintained in anaerobic (oxygen-free) conditions, or if you get the wrong type of bacteria or yeast into your brew.
+If you end up with mold, lactobacteria, or “bad yeast” (yeast candida or other undesirable wild yeast species) it can wreck the batch and make it taste bad or off.
+That said, this is why brewers either pasteurize the brew or use enzymes that halt the growth of any preexisting yeasts on the apples and then use specific strains of brewing yeast to complete the fermentation process.
+It’s also why it’s important to sterilize all of the tools throughout the brewing process.
 In the event your batch goes “bad” as a result of bacteria or fungus, you’ll know it.
 The cider will either smell bad or taste like vinegar (because it is—you’ll have just made apple cider vinegar).

 Where do you get apple juice to make hard cider?